Near Montezuma in Macon County, Georgia — The American South (South Atlantic)

 Erected 2005 by Georgia Historical Society, the Flint River Farms School Preservation Society, Inc., New Hope Baptist Church, Shade Arnold Baptist Church, and Zion Hill Baptist Church.
 (Marker Number 96.1.)

 Location.
 32° 17.5′ N, 83° 55.517′ W. Marker is near Montezuma, Georgia, in Macon County.
-Marker is at the intersection of Georgia Route 26 and Flint River School Road (County Route 289), on the left Touch for map.
+Marker is at the intersection of Georgia Route 26 and Flint River School Road (County Route 289), on the left when traveling east on State Route 26.
 The marker stands at the Flint River Farms School Community Park.
+Touch for map.
 Marker is in this post office area: Montezuma GA 31063, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
 Timothy Barnard (approx. 8 miles away); Lumpkin Academy (approx. 8.2 miles away); Lanier/Miona Springs (approx. 11.3 miles away); Home of Samuel Henry Rumph (approx. 11.4 miles away); National Prisoner of War Museum (approx. 13˝ miles away); The Battling Bastards of Bataan (approx. 13˝ miles away); Memorial to POWs at Hiroshima, Japan (approx. 13˝ miles away); To the Vermonters who Perished at Andersonville (approx. 13˝ miles away).

 Credits.
 This page was last revised on December 25, 2017.
-This page originally submitted on March 2, 2012, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 420 times since then.
+It was originally submitted on March 2, 2012, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 445 times since then and 5 times this year.
 Photos: 1, 2, 3. submitted on March 2, 2012, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.